Ryerson tackles quantum threat

 Successful graduates of Ryerson’s DMZ business incubator often give back to the university – but rarely after only three years, said professor Atefeh (Atty) Mashatan, director of the Cybersecurity Research Lab (CRL) at Ryerson’s Ted Rogers School of Management.

 NXM Labs Inc, external link., however, recently did just that.
 In March, the DMZ alum – which has become a leader in autonomous security and data integrity technology – announced NXM’s funding of Ryerson’s Cybersecurity Research Lab (CRL).
-The multi-year research sponsorship has already yielded results with the joint work being unveiled as new quantum-safe security technology at the Toronto Quantum Summit, external link, held April 24 and 25.
+The multi-year research sponsorship has already yielded results with the joint work being unveiled as new quantum-safe security technology at the Toronto Quantum Summit, held April 24 and 25.

 “NXM has definitely set the pace for other DMZ alum to follow,” said Mashatan.
 “The company is rapidly growing its reputation in autonomous security and Ryerson is uniquely positioned to benefit from NXM's upside.”